KangshiWang/PV_Data_Collection/README.md

 The system has an automatic switching system (URL: ).
 The output characteristics of PV string with different number of PV modules (PVMs) are continuously recorded.
 It also records light (in LUS), solar irradiance (in W/m^2), wind speed (in m/s), wind direction, temperature (in Celsius), humidity (in %RH), PM2.5 (μg/m^3), PM10 (μg/m^3), rainfall data (mm).

-Under the **PVS/PV_WeatherStation** folder, the daily atmospheric data is stored.
+Under the folder **PVS1/PV_WeatherStation**, the daily atmospheric data is stored.
 The format of the subfolders is named according to the date of the record.
 The example read MATLAB script is **xxx.mat**.

-Under the **PVS/PV_dcLoad** folder, the PV characteristic data is stored.
+Under the folder **PVS1/PV_dcLoad**, the PV characteristic data is stored.
 The format of the subfolders is named according to the date of the record and the number of PVMs.
-For example, 2022-06-23_2 means the PV characteristic data is collected on 2022(year)-06(month)-23(day). _2 means the data is collected on a PVS with 2 series-connected PVMs.
+For example, 2022-06-23_2 means the PV characteristic data is collected on 2022(year)-06(month)_23(day). _2 means the data is collected on a PVS with 2 series-connected PVMs.
 The example read MATLAB script is **xxx.mat**.

 Under the record folder of each group in each day, you can also see the following preview of the data (in JPG format).